 It runs every hour from about 7am to 11pm, and every 2 hours through the night.
 It takes about 100 minutes to 2 and a half hours to reach Oxford, depending on traffic.
 Check The Airline website for fares, timetables, payment options (i.e. cash to driver, online booking).

 Please be aware that Stansted airport in particular is quite far from Oxford and travelling by coach from there can take you up to 4 and a half hours as it makes several stops along the way.
 Travel time from Luton is around 2 hours.

 An alternative route – albeit one that requires changing various means of transportation – is to reach London via the Stansted Express train, alight at Liverpool Street Station, take the Tube (i.e. the London Underground), and then the Oxford Tube coach service operated by Stagecoach (from Marble Arch) to Oxford, or a train from Paddington Rail Station (see below).
 From Stansted you can also take the National Express A7 coach service to Victoria Station in London, and then the Oxford Tube coach service from there to Oxford (return ticket from £24).
 Without traffic, these combined routes may save you about one hour.

 For more information on either service please visit:

 - National Rail

-Virgin trains to Oxford run from Birmingham International station every 30 mins from about 7am to 11pm, and every two hours through the night.
+Virgin trains to Oxford run from Birmingham International station (connected to the airport by the free Air-Rail Link) every 30 mins from about 7am to 11pm, and every two hours through the night.
 Travel time is about one hour.
 Return tickets cost around £40.
 For more information and timetables visit National Rail.